-Figure 4: Ecosystemic/multidisciplinary survey data from the IBERAS and MarPro surveys in the MSFD subregion "Bay of Biscay and Iberian Coast".
+Figure 4: survey data from the IBERAS and MarPro surveys in the MSFD subregion "Bay of Biscay and Iberian Coast".
+NB: at the time of the gap analysis, the offshore data from the MarPro surveys had not been processed and had not been included.
+These data were included in the remainder of Task 2.1 (see appendix 4).

 IBERAS main objective is to get a recruitment index for both sardines and anchovies in Atlantic waters of the Iberian Peninsula.
 During daylight hours, a trained observer also recorded marine mammals.
-The MarPro surveys (Conservation of Marine Protected Species in Mainland Portugal4) were carried out between 2011 and 2015 (Table 1): they were plane surveys aimed to strengthen the knowledge on cetaceans and to inform the implementation of appropriate management measures.
+The MarPro surveys (Conservation of Marine Protected Species in Mainland Portugal) were carried out between 2011 and 2015 (Table 1): they were plane surveys aimed to strengthen the knowledge on cetaceans and to inform the implementation of appropriate management measures.

-$^{^4\} https://life.apambiente.pt/content/conservation-marine-protected-species-mainland-portugal$
+&lt;sup>4 https://life.apambiente.pt/content/conservation-marine-protected-speciesmainland-portugal